House Rules

 Declining Familiars

-If at 1st level, a sorcerer or wizard chooses not to take a familiar, he may either attune a staff or gain one extra feat, which must be one of:
+If at 1st level, a wizard chooses not to take a familiar, he may either attune a staff or gain one extra feat, which must be one of:

-Metamagic, Item Creation, Spell Focus, Spell Penetration, Spell Energy, Combat Casting or Skill Focus (Concentration, K-Arcana or Spellcraft).
+Metamagic, Item Creation, Spell Focus, Spell Penetration, Spell Energy, Combat Casting or Skill Focus (K-Arcana or Spellcraft).

 The character may take the Obtain Familiar feat at a later time as usual.